 To guide the development of moderate to higher intensity housing types to meet a range of housing needs in proximity to medium and high intensity mixed use centers.
-Adequate transportation facilities are required to connect residents to jobs and services.
+They require adequate transportation facilities to connect residents to jobs and services.